um-pdavila/acs_docs/docs/triton/2-sw/anaconda.rst

 numpy and scipy.
 You can also specify the package versions.

 .. note::
-   You do not need to install all requried packages at the same time while creating the environment, but doing so will resolve the dependencies altogether and avoid further conflicts, so this is the recommended way to create the environment.
+   You do not need to install all packages at the same time while creating the environment, but doing so will resolve the dependencies altogether and avoid further conflicts, so this is the recommended way to create the environment.